Seychelles - Data Protection Overview

 A registered person may at any time apply to the Commissioner for the alteration of any entries relating to that person.
 Where the alteration would consist of the addition of a purpose for which personal data are to be held, the person may make a fresh application for registration in respect of the additional purpose.

-No entry will be retained in the register after the initial period of registration has been expired except in accordance with the renewal application made to the Commissioner.
+No entry will be retained in the register after the initial period of registration has expired except in accordance with the renewal application made to the Commissioner.

 Personal data may be transferred internationally provided that the data user has named the jurisdiction it will be transferring the data to in the data register, which will also contain descriptions of the data being held.